SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 MMT typically (base case and all that) says a few things about the impact of monetarist policy:

-1. Government deficit adds to GDP, so tends to imply a central bank reaction function to desire to hit the brakes" (raise rates) whihc is actually hitting the gas peddle - so GDP grows more.
+1. Government deficit adds to GDP, so tends to imply a central bank reaction function to desire to "hit the brakes" (raise rates) which is actually hitting the gas peddle - so GDP grows more.
 (The positive correlation Werner and Lee found.)
 2. In an inflationary period the central bank does the same, wants to "cool" thing s off, leading to the same short-run effect = higher GDP and sustained inflation.
 (The debt-deflation crash comes much later, when the poor get crushed.)
 3. In a low inflation era the CB wants to put their foot on the gas to raise inflation up to "target", so they lower rates, which lowers government net injection, so in fact cools things off relatively, so the CB foot is actually on their brake.
 But in this case if GDP is growing debts are being paid off and the central bank reaction is being caused by GDP growth with low inflation.
+The GDP growth in this sort of case is probably being driven by the government fiscal injections, pretty much independent of the central bank rate (except for a small effect that credit expansion has on tax drain).

+Tax here is the automatic stabilizer, not the interest rate.
+The interest rate is a *repeller* in dynamical system terms, not an *attractor*.

 The third point here suggests Werner and Lee ought to look at the causality between the CB reaction and the inflation rate, not just GDP.
-This is the relationship MMT suggests is tighter.
+This is the relationship which MMT suggests should be tighter.
 However, it is tighter according to MMT only because of central bank mindset or groupthink (which can change, e.g., supposing they start to consider MMT seriously, then the reaction function could flip - or not - depending upon whether they are psychopaths